MouseBiteLabs/Game-Boy-DMG-Color/README.md

 ## Assembly

+**I highly recommend reading the information in the Troubleshooting and Testing folder above.
+In it, I detail the testing procedure that I follow before fully assembling a DMGC.
+It is far easier to do this than to have to disassemble things when something doesn't work.**

-Here are some pictures of the assembly process.
+Here are some pictures of the assembly process *after* testing the functionality of all the boards separately.
 Detailed images of the circuit boards alone are shown in their respective folders.
 These pictures are of a previous revision, v1.2, but the process remains the same.
 You may notice some minor cosmetic differences in these pictures from the current revision boards.

 First, I started with the back half of the DMG shell.
-The PWR board needs five ~2.25" wires that wrap around the screw post on the side of the shell. *Note: Before fully assembling the build, I tested the 5 V output of the PWR board while it was disconnected from the CPU board.
-You want to make sure the output of the 5 V wire from the PWR board is outputting 5 V!
-If it is higher, you can easily damage electronics on the CPU board.*
+The PWR board needs five ~2.25" wires that wrap around the screw post on the side of the shell.
 In addition to the PWR board connections, the HDP board needs four ~2.6" wires.
 Also, the flat flex cable (FFC) should be inserted into the CPU board first, because the connector will be inaccessible after screwing the CPU board in the shell.
 After I soldered all the wires between the three boards and secured the FFC, I placed the assembly in the shell, and secured it with the proper screws.
 I put a game in the cartridge slot to keep the CPU board in place easier while assembling.

 ![PXL_20220802_000205491 MP](https://user-images.githubusercontent.com/97127539/184281792-0c624a67-98bf-4ab9-b36c-a5c6b19385f6.jpg)